 Read more about signage on the Express Lanes.

 I can see the price to travel to the last exit on the 495 Express Lanes no matter where I enter the Lanes.
-Why is this not the case on the 95 Express Lanes?
+Why is this not the case on the 95 and 395 Express Lanes?

 What happens if I enter the Express Lanes while the dynamic pricing message signs are blank?

 Express Lanes tolls are in effect 24 hours a day, 7 days a week, even if there’s a technical issue with the dynamic pricing signs.
 If you notice a glitch with these signs, please contact us as soon as you safely can.

 Can I pay cash for tolls on the Express Lanes?